-In order to create a new campaign click on Create campaign button on any dashboard or on the plus button on any dashboard.
+In order to create a new campaign, click on Create campaign button on any dashboard or on the plus button on any dashboard.

-If you click on the Plus Sign select Create Campaign there
+If you click on the Plus Sign, select Create Campaign there.

-On this page the first step is to select the App to Promote.
-Start typing and the system will start automatically showing results.
+On this page the first step is to select the App to promote.
+Start typing, and the system will start automatically showing results.
 Simply click on the one you will promote to select it.

-Next - select the Ad Account
+Next, select the Ad Account.

-Specify the Name of the Campaign, Budget and Daily Cap.
+Specify the Name of the Campaign, Budget, and Daily Cap.

 Daily Cap is the most you are willing to spend per day on your campaign.
-Once the daily cap is reached your ads will stop appearing for that day.
+Once the daily cap is reached, your ads will stop appearing on that day.
 The next day they will start showing again if the budget is not exceeded.

 Ad Group Settings

-Next - create Ad Group.
+Next, create an Ad Group.

 Next, select Ads Schedule (similar to ASA).
-Specify the start date and time, end time (if needed) and dayparting if you need a specific schedule for your ads.
+Specify the start date and time, end time (if needed), and day parting if you need a specific schedule for your ads.

 Next, specify the Default Max Bid.